 Casting offers the cost advantages over other manufacturing methods for most components.
-This article reviews the aspects of castings with which designers should be familiar, as well as methods used by foundries to produce high-integrity castings.
+This article reviews the aspects of castings with which designers should be familiar, as well as the methods used by foundries to produce high-integrity castings.
 It discusses the design concepts that designers and foundries can use to obtain maximum performance from cast parts.
 The article describes the effects of casting discontinuities on properties, including porosity, inclusions, hot tears, metal penetration, and surface defects.
-A discussion on hot isostatic pressing treatment of castings is provided.
-The article provides information on solidification simulation and its use in designing castings.
+A discussion on hot isostatic pressing treatment of castings is also provided.
+The article concludes with information on solidification simulation and its use in designing castings.

 Thomas S. Piwonka, Design for Casting, Materials Selection and Design, Vol 20, ASM Handbook, Edited By George E. Dieter, ASM International, 1997, p 723–729, https://doi.org/10.31399/asm.hb.v20.a0002484

 Download citation file: